zkry/awqat/README.md

 You can add a safety offset to all times via the `awqat-prayer-safety-offsets` variable.
 For example, to have sunrise be one minute sooner, Dhuhr two minutes later, and Maghrib one minute later you can add `(setq awqat-prayer-safety-offsets '(0.0 -1.0 2.0 0.0 1.0 0.0))`.

 There are presets with the angles for various organizations.
 You can call these functions to configure the various variables.
+The following presets exist:

+- `awqat-set-preset-muslim-pro`
+- `awqat-set-preset-muslim-world-league`
+- `awqat-set-preset-karachi-university-of-islamic-sciences`
+- `awqat-set-preset-umm-al-qura`
+- `awqat-set-preset-jakim`
+- `awqat-set-preset-spiritual-administration-of-musilms-russia`
+- `awqat-set-preset-french-muslims`
+- `awqat-set-preset-isna`
+- `awqat-set-preset-egyptian-general-authority-of-survey`
+- `awqat-set-preset-kuwait`
+- `awqat-set-preset-singapore`
+- `awqat-set-preset-diyanet-turkey`
+- `awqat-set-preset-uae`

-The following presets exist: `awqat-set-preset-muslim-pro`, `awqat-set-preset-muslim-world-league`, `awqat-set-preset-karachi-university-of-islamic-sciences`, `awqat-set-preset-umm-al-qura`, `awqat-set-preset-jakim`, `awqat-set-preset-spiritual-administration-of-musilms-russia`, `awqat-set-preset-union-des-organisations-islamiques-de-france`, `awqat-set-preset-isna`.
-Please note that these presets **only** configure the angles for Isha and Fajr and may or may not reflect the actual times of the organization.
+Please note that these presets (except `awqat-set-preset-umm-al-qura`) **only** configure the angles for Isha and Fajr and may or may not reflect the actual times of the organization.

 The following is an example configuration:
 ```lisp